Reduced basis stochastic Galerkin methods for partial differential equations with random inputs: Problem setting and stochastic Galerkin method

 where

 and ${\bm{u}}^{(0)}$ is an initial approximation.

 In Krylov subspace methods, we usually need to compute the matrix-vector products of the form $\bm{A}\bm{x}$ and/or $\bm{A}^\trans \bm{x}$.
-Since the coefficient matrix has a Kronecker products structure, the matrix-vector products can be done efficiently without assembling the coefficient matrix explicitly.
-To show this, we introduce the $\mathtt{vec}$ operation~\cite{Golub2013}.
+Since the coefficient matrix has a Kronecker products structure, the matrix-vector products can be computed efficiently without explicitly assembling the coefficient matrix.
+To demonstrate this, we introduce the $\mathtt{vec}$ operation~\cite{Golub2013}.
 If~$\bm{X}\in\mathbb{R}^{m\times n}$, then $\mathtt{vec}(\bm{X})$ is an $mn$-by-1 vector obtained by ``stacking" the columns of $\bm{X}$, i.e.,